et/clamshell/README.md

     bundle install

-## Dependency file
+## Clamshell files

-In your project root directory, set up a file called `Dependencies.list`:

-    Dependencies.validate do
-      git "/path/to/git/repo", :ref => "12345SHAID"
-    end

-In plain English, this says: "The project, `MyProject` has one dependency to a git repository located at `/path/to/git/repo` whose `HEAD` must be pointing to `12345SHAID`".
-This assumes that the directory contains a `.git` directory.

-You can check a dependencies file:

-    clamshell check Dependencies.list

-which will validate whether or not the listed dependencies are up to date.
+Clamshell takes two types of files:

+* An environment file that contains a list of shell specific statements that should be `source`d for your project.
+* A dependencies file that contains a list of dependencies required for your project.

+Both of these files may have ruby code embedded in them.

 ##  Environment file

 Sometimes your project has a dependency that is shell specific (environment variables, aliases).
-Setup a `SHELL.env` file in your project root with the following:
+Setup a `Shell.env` file in your project root with the following:

     Environment.setup ("bash") do
       env_var "DISTCC_HOSTS" "localhost red green blue"